kajackdfw/eeu_components/README.md

 ## Fixme / Todos

  1. Create a sample Blade/Bootstrap EEU web components file for Laravel developers.
- 2. Decide witch component to build next.
+ 2. Decide wich component to build next.
  3. Remove any inline styles used in prototype web components.
  4. Installation instructions in individual web component files like the Laravel set.

 ## Updates
+ 9/20/2015 | eeu_blade_bootstrap.html will be forked to a new Laravel only repo.
+ 9/18/2015 | Enhanced error messages for eeu-string. eeu-string-inline needs more error red css.
  9/13/2015 | Had an excellent proof of concept test in my Laravel site with Polymer 9/10/2015 | New outline of planned components on index.html page 9/1/2015 | Removed the Iron Element dependency from eeu_html_bootstrap.html ( rule #9 violation )